Marcel-aka-Satum/Compilers/README.md

 ```
 ### 2 Code Generation: LLVM
 ```
-NOTE !!!
-OUR LLVM IS WITHOUT MAIN FUNCTION BECAUSE WE THOUGHT WE DIDN'T HAVE TO DO IT RIGHT NOW (FUNCTIONS ARE PROJECT 5)

 Our LLVM class in LLVM.py produces LLVM code from our C test file in a .ll format see example in main.py how to use it.
 >main.py